 The peer-to-peer marketplace involves the act of lending money to other people (or businesses) in exchange for receiving interest on your money.
 Basically, you’re acting as a bank and giving out a loan on which you are paid back your principal (original amount) plus interest by the borrower.

-Also, you’ve probably heard your friends or colleagues chatter about peer-to-peer lending sites (like Lending Club) or real estate crowdfunding sites (like Fundrise).
+Also, you’ve probably heard your friends or colleagues chatter about peer-to-peer lending sites, like Upstart, Lending Club, or Prosper.

 Here’s my take on these sites, including their EXACT pros and cons from a cash flow and tax perspective.

 Why Peer-to-Peer Lending?

-For many folks, the best way to empower ourselves is to become financially free.
-It will let you life live on your terms, free from the expectations of others.
+For most people, one of the most empowering thing you can do is to become financially free.
+It will let you live life on your terms, free from the expectations of others.

 One of the investment vehicles that can be a smart fit for people who want a passive income option is peer-to-peer lending.
 It’s simple, it’s straight forward, it pays you monthly, and you can get started with a very small amount of money.

 Plus, nearly all millionaires have multiple streams of income.
 On average, millionaires have not just one, but 7 streams of income.

-To create financial freedom, you need to learn how to generate new income streams.
+To create financial freedom, you need to learn how to generate multiple streams of income.
 An interesting way to earn passive income is through the peer to peer marketplace.
-It’s all about working smarter not harder and getting your money to work for you, rather than the other way around.
+It’s all about working smarter (not harder) and getting your money to work for you, rather than the other way around.